ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getVoiceGuidanceRate*

-Retrieves the current voice guidance rate setting, which determines the speed of voice guidance playback.
-This API is essential for ensuring accessibility by allowing users to confirm the rate of voice guidance, which can range from 0.1 to 10.
+Retrieves the current speed setting for voice guidance, allowing users to understand how quickly spoken instructions are delivered.
+This feature is essential for tailoring accessibility options to individual preferences, ensuring a more comfortable and personalized experience.

 ### Related Functions
-[setVoiceGuidanceRate](#setVoiceGuidanceRate) : Allows users to set the voice guidance rate to a desired value within the supported range.
+[setVoiceGuidanceRate](#setVoiceGuidanceRate) : Adjusts the speed of voice guidance to match user preferences.

 ### Events